 - Certain types of prior uterine surgery, such as fibroid removal

-Some health care providers won't offer VBAC if you've had more than two prior C-sections.
+Many health care providers won't offer VBAC if you've had more than two prior C-sections or you have a body mass index of 50 or higher at the time of delivery and you've never had a vaginal delivery.
 VBAC also generally isn't an option if you are pregnant with triplets or higher order multiples.

 Factors that decrease the likelihood of VBAC include:

 - Advanced maternal age

 - Pregnancy that continues past 40 weeks

 - Body mass index of 40 or higher

 - History of two or more prior C-sections and no vaginal deliveries